Decision Making About Treatment of Chronic Lymphocytic Leukemia or Small Lymphocytic Lymphoma (CLL / SLL)

 When my oncologist recommended we plan for treatment, he ordered a new analysis of my CLL cells, called a FISH test, and a TP53 and 17p determination.
 These results were used to guide therapy recommendations.
 This is the basis for the CLL Society’s mantra, “Test before you treat.”

-There are significant differences between these two approaches to treatment.
-First, the combination of O+V is a time-limited therapy (e.g., one-year).
+There are significant differences between these three approaches to treatment.
+First, the combination of O+V or I+V are time-limited (e.g., one-year).
 The research trial protocol to obtain its FDA approval was a series of 10 outpatient intravenous infusions of O spread over six months.
 It overlapped with 11 months of once-daily oral doses of V. The infusions take most of the day.
+The I+V protocol is daily pills for a year.

-In summary, comparing the two options represent what is technically called a “Toss-Up .”Statistically, they have similar likelihoods of both good and adverse results but have different patient experiences and time commitments.
+In summary, the three options have fairly similar likelihoods of both good and adverse results but have different patient experiences, types of risks and time commitments.
 There is no right or wrong choice.
 This makes this decision among the most difficult because it depends upon predicting the future and valuing intangible things like the number of hours receiving medical care or the effort to take medicine reliably.

 Another good option for many people with CLL / SLL is enrollment in a research trial.
 Advantages include close oversight of care, reduced costs, and even stipends paid to enrollees.
 Disadvantages include extra appointments and tests, the potential need for travel to a study site, and loss of some control while enrolled.
 However, enrollment in a trial also provides the satisfaction of helping advance knowledge for others’ benefit.
 To find clinical trials for CLL worldwide, go to www.clinicaltrials.gov, a U.S. government Web site, or ask your oncologist or a medical librarian at your hospital to search for you.
-Many studies are now enrolling new patients examining novel combinations of approved drugs with many sites.
+Many studies are now enrolling new patients examining novel combinations of approved drugs and new drugs with potential for higher success or fewer side effects. .

 Decision-making process